duneroadrunner/SaferCPlusPlus/README.md

 Tested with msvc2013, msvc2010 and g++4.8 (as of Dec 2015).

-See the file msetl/msetl_blurb.pdf for more info.
+See the file msetl_blurb.pdf for more info.
+Or just have a look at msetl_example.cpp to see the library in action.